Perfect Roasted Broccoli

 • TOTAL

-Roasted broccoli is a classic recipe and one you need to have in your back pocket.
+Roasted broccoli is a classic recipe and a must-have in your back pocket.
 I’m not the biggest fan of broccoli, but this broccoli with lemon is one of my favorite foods!
 Try our version with roasted lemon wedges.
-The lemon becomes a little sweet, and the broccoli tastes terrific with some of the roasted lemon juice squeezed on top.
-For other variations like garlic, parmesan or herby roasted broccoli, see the article above for our tips (temperature and timing will be the same).
+The lemon becomes sweet, and the broccoli tastes terrific with some roasted lemon juice squeezed on top.

 You Will Need